project-oak/oak/docs/concepts.md

 ### Workflow

-ISV runs an Oak Application using the Oak Runner and publishes details about the gRPC endpoint for a client to connect to.
+The ISV runs an Oak Application using the Oak Runner and publishes details about the gRPC endpoint for a client to connect to.

 Sample flow:

-- ISV writes an Oak Module for the Oak Runtime using a high-level language, compiles it to WebAssembly and requests the creation of an Oak Node using the Oak Runner.
+- The ISV writes an Oak Module for the Oak Runtime using a high-level language, compiles it to WebAssembly and requests the creation of an Oak Node using the Oak Runner.
 - The Oak Runner creates a new enclave and initializes it with a fresh Oak Node,